logo rocks

 recommended

-Consciousness is also the dividing up of unicity into apparent multiplicity, the dream-like creation of apparently substantial forms out of what is actually formless energy.
+Consciousness, as I tend to use the word, is what I call the movie of waking life or present experiencing.
+It includes sensing, perceiving, thinking, conceptualizing, remembering and imagining.
+Its creations are not unlike the dreams that come during sleep.
+It is the apparent collapsing, dividing up and solidifying of indivisible unicity and ever-changing energy into apparent multiplicity, the creation of apparently substantial forms out of what is actually formless no-thing-ness.
 Consciousness is the world of duality and apparent separation, including most basically the thought-sense of subject and object, self and not-self.
-Consciousness is also the appearance of time and space in what is actually the timeless, dimensionless, placeless, ever-present, utterly immediate here-now.
-Without the appearance of time and space, and without the appearance of duality, nothing could be perceived or experienced.
+Consciousness is also the appearance of time and space in what is actually the timeless, dimensionless, placeless, ever-present, utterly immediate Here-Now.
+Without the appearance of time and space, and without the appearance of duality, there would be no coherent experience or ability to function.
 Consciousness draws boundary-lines around “things” and reifies or freezes what is actually thorough-going flux into apparently substantial, separate, persisting entities: chairs, tables, nations, planets, atoms, molecules, people, emotions, historical events, life situations, presidents, and so on.
 It tells stories about cause and effect, success and failure, gain and loss.
-In short, consciousness is what I call the movie of waking life or present experiencing.
-It includes sensing, perceiving, thinking, conceptualizing, remembering and imagining.
-Its creations are not unlike the dreams that come during sleep.

 Awareness is upstream from consciousness.
-While consciousness divides unicity up into apparent multiplicity and duality, awareness is nondual.
+While consciousness seemingly divides unicity up into apparent multiplicity and duality, awareness is nondual.
 It is unicity, boundless wholeness, seamlessness.
 Awareness has no beginning, no end, no inside, no outside, no opposite.
-It is the ever-present here-now—timeless, immediate, infinite and eternal.
+It is the ever-present Here-Now—timeless, immediate, infinite and eternal.
 It is intelligence itself, that which is aware of thinking, that which sees thoughts as thoughts, that which recognizes the false as false, that which is conscious of being conscious.
+It is what remains in deep sleep, prior to the I AM, prior to any experience.

 Here is how Nisargadatta Maharaj puts it: “Awareness is primordial; it is the original state, beginning-less, endless, uncaused, unsupported, without parts, without change.
 Consciousness is on contact, a reflection against a surface, a state of duality.
 There can be no consciousness without awareness, but there can be awareness without consciousness, as in deep sleep.
 Awareness is absolute, consciousness is relative to its content; consciousness is always of something.”